Arpit9110/SY0_701/Domain 1.md

 #### Subject/System:

-refers to the individual or an entity that is trying to gain access of the system.
+refers to the identity of the individual or an entity that is trying to gain access of the system.

 #### Policy Engine: